The security of strong medical coverage and preventative care.

 - Ends lifetime and yearly dollar limits on coverage of essential health benefits

-- Holds insurance companies accountable for rate increases with the 80/20 rule
+- Holds insurance companies accountable for rate increases with the 80/20 rule which requires them to spend at least 80% of the money from premiums on health care costs and quality improvement activities

 Health insurance coverage under any of the following: